SocietyOne Privacy and Credit Reporting Policy

 We may also provide personal information about our customers to organisations outside the SocietyOne Group.
 To protect personal information, we enter into contracts with our service providers that require them to comply with the Privacy Act.
 These contracts oblige them to only use the personal information we disclose to them for the specific role we ask them to perform.

-- other financial services organisations, including banks, superannuation funds, stockbrokers, custodians, funds managers and portfolio service providers;
+other financial services organisations, including banks, superannuation funds, stockbrokers, custodians, funds managers and portfolio service funds;

 We may also disclose your personal information to others outside of SocietyOne where: